teacheredu-euniwell/oer-diversity-inclusion/README.md

 * I seek dialogue with the parents and a professional interpreter.

 * other re-action (Please use the feedback board at the end of our OER)

+[^1]: Photorealistic image of a classroom, in the foreground twin teenage sisters sitting next to each other looking at tablets.
+In the background, students are sitting.

 ###	5.5 Function, Disability, and Health